 10. Enjoy the fresh air.

-There are so many fun things to do outside, and even if you don’t feel up to exploring, being outside is good for the soul.
+There are so many wonderful things to do outside, and even if you don’t feel like going anywhere, being outside is therapeutic.

-Take in the sunset in a comfy chair.
-Or simply go barefoot outside to experience some grounding benefits.
+Enjoy the sunset in a comfy chair.
+Or simply go barefoot outside to get some grounding benefits.

 11. Be flexible.

-Don’t feel like you have to do everything your group is.
+However, don’t feel obligated to complete every single thing your group does.
 If you’re tired or not feeling well, you may want to take a nap in the hotel.
 That’s perfectly fine.

 12. Have fun!